Damigah/Web-App-DevOps-Project/README.md

 3. **Pods Counts with Phase**

-- Provides information on the count of pods with different phases; showing the states that it is in such as Pending, Running, or Terminating.
+- Provides information on the count of pods with different phases; showing the states that is in Pending, Running, or Terminating.
 - The insights into pod lifecycle illustrates the cluster's workload is distributed and consistent.

 ![image](https://github.com/Damigah/Web-App-DevOps-Project/assets/124197859/190e5d7e-ec5b-4cc1-b3ce-6eacad769b2b)